 quick shutdown methods.
 In both cases, the condor_master exits after

 all its children have exited.
 In the condor_startd, if the machine is

 not claimed and running a job, both the

 signals result in an immediate exit.
-However, if the condor_startd is
+In the condor_schedd, if

 there are no jobs currently running, there will be no condor_shadow